BardinPetr/bot-server_GoTo/README.md

 db_worker.js | Data base work functions | Third
 util.js | Utilites functions | Third

+## How to start using bot
+At first send to it "/start", then select "student", "camp organizer" in menu.
+If you selected "student" - thats all.
+Else, type in password (qwerty), if password correct - authorization finished.
+Now you can use commands from menu to use bot.

 ## General characteristics
 * For writing was used **Node JS**